 Source: Morningstar Direct.
 Data as of Dec.
-31, 2023.
-Stock performance is based on the IA SBBI US Large Stock Index.
-Bond performance is based on the IA SBBI US IT Government Index.
+31, 2024.
+Stock performance is based on the IA SBBI US Large Stock Index prior to Jan.
+1, 2000, and the Morningstar US Market Index after that date.
+Bond performance is based on the IA SBBI US IT Government Index prior to Jan.
+1, 2000, and the Morningstar US 5-10 Year Treasury Index after that date.
 The 60/40 portfolio consists of a 60% weighting in stocks and 40% in bonds.
-The diversified portfolio includes a 20% weighting each in larger-cap domestic stocks, non-US stocks, and US core bonds, 10% each in intermediate-term Treasuries and high-yield bonds; and 5% each in small-cap stocks, commodities, gold, and REITs.
+The diversified portfolio includes a 20% weighting in larger-cap domestic stocks; 10% each in developed- and emerging-markets stocks, Treasuries, core bonds, global bonds, and high-yield bonds; and 5% each in small-cap stocks, commodities, gold, and REITs.
 Both portfolios assume annual rebalancing.
 Returns for periods greater than one year are annualized.

 As the Federal Reserve began aggressively raising rates in 2022 (spanning a period from March to December), the correlation coefficient between stocks and bonds was quick to respond.
 Rather than maintain a period of low rates indefinitely, the Federal Reserve moved quickly to reset rates, faster and higher than it had in decades.
-While rate increases in 2023 were more moderate, the recalibration has remained a significant driver behind higher stock and bond correlations.
-We refer to this proposed distinct monetary policy regime as the Great Unknown, and it begins with the most recent interest-rate pivot in our dataset.
+While rate increases in 2023 were more moderate and started to reverse course in 2024, the recalibration has remained a significant driver behind higher stock and bond correlations.
+We refer to this proposed distinct monetary policy regime as the "Great Unknown," and it begins with the most recent interest-rate pivot in our dataset.
 Similar to the four monetary policy regimes previously described, the contours of this one reflect the unique challenges of its era: excessive inflation and asset bubbles fueled by excessively low borrowing costs.